collective/zopeskel.dexterity/README.rst

 Installation
 ============

 *zopeskel.dexterity is meant for use with the ZopeSkel 2.x series.
 It is not compatible with ZopeSkel > 3.0dev (aka Templer).
 For Dexterity templates for use with Templer, use templer.dexterity.*

+*zopeskel.dexterity 1.5+ is meant for use with Plone 4.3+.
+If you're using an earlier version of Plone, pick the latest zopeskel.dexterity 1.4.x.*

 Add these lines into buildout::

   [buildout]
   parts =
      zopeskel

   [zopeskel]
   recipe = zc.recipe.egg
   eggs =
      ZopeSkel < 3.0dev
      Paste
      PasteDeploy
      PasteScript
      zopeskel.dexterity
      ${buildout:eggs}

 And run the buildout

 Usage